cs3216/cs3216.github.io/coursework/product-design/index.md

 Similar to milestone 6, you must now test your high fidelity prototype with real users.
 At this stage, your prototype should be more complete, so there should be less shuffling around paper or clicking through slides.
 You can still step in for the computer for any screens or states which you have not added to the prototype, or for interactions like drag and drop which are less easy to prototype, but there should be less intervention on your part.

 As you should already be fairly confident in your information structure and basic user interaction, you can instead focus on design details, usability and user experience.
 For instance, you may wish to check if the chosen color and design of your primary [call to action](https://en.wikipedia.org/wiki/Call_to_action_%28marketing%29) button is sufficiently differentiated and noticeable.
+In addition, because you are using "production" colors, fonts and UI elements, you can test for a wider range of issues, such as legibility, affordance[^3] and engagement.

  However, remember that the primary goal of the testing is still to observe the user interact with the app.
 If you need to ask specific questions about elements of the design which the user did not comment on during testing, you should only do so at the end of the test.

 <div class="box">
   <strong class="milestone-counter">Milestone 8b (Optional):</strong> Conduct two more rounds of user testing and iteration sessions.
 This means you should have "Draft 3" and "Draft 4", each with their mockups, and their associated user testing results.
 </div>

 ## Final Mockups & Assignment Write-up